 Cannabis is showing up in the news these days helping all sorts of different medical conditions.
 It would seem there’s almost nothing cannabis can’t do.
 Cancer, epilepsy, fibromyalgia, chronic pain, you name it and there seems to be a cannabis regimen that can help it.

 When it comes to anxiety, this is another medical condition that cannabis can help with.
 At times, it can also trigger anxiety.
 Understanding anxiety and what triggers it as well as understanding cannabis is essential if you’re considering treating your anxiety with cannabis.

-More than 3 million cases of anxiety per year are reported in the U.S., and that number is continually growing.
-PTSD, obsessive-compulsive disorder (OCD), panic attacks, and social anxiety are all forms of anxiety disorders affecting people globally.
+Anxiety has more than 3 million cases per year reported in the U.S., and that number is continually growing.
+PTSD, obsessive-compulsive disorder (OCD), panic attacks, social anxiety, and more are all forms of anxiety disorders affecting people globally.

-Cannabis treats everybody a little bit differently so what works for one person may not work the same for you.
+Cannabis can treat everybody a little bit differently so what worked for one person may not work the same for you.
 With that in mind, if you suffer from anxiety, you will most likely want to try Indica strains of cannabis.
 Sativa strains are known to produce energetic feelings and encourage the thought process.
 This is the last thing you want during an anxiety attack.

 Going Green May Be Just The Thing You Need To Control Your Anxiety

 Granddaddy Purple, Hindu Kush, and Northern Lights are Indica dominant strains that many people find relief from their anxiety with.
 There are many different methods of consumption when it comes to cannabis these days, it’s not just about smoking it anymore.
 Edibles, vaping, dabbing, and even cannabis Pharma such as THC, CBN, or CBD capsules are proving to be effective methods for controlling anxiety.